goodneyg/organizer/README.md

 # Organizer
-Project goal is to create a school work organizer similar to Notion
+Project goal is to create a school work organizer similar to Notion.

 ## Goals:
 - Entry boxes per assignment for: